Snap-Engineering-Academy-2022/gitsetup2/README.md

 ```
 4. Go back to the main branch.
 ```
-git checkout main #this switches back to your original branch git log #use this to look at the log and see that your new commit ISN'T THERE
+git checkout YOUR_FIRST_BRANCH_NAME #this switches back to your original branch git log #use this to look at the log and see that your new commit ISN'T THERE
 ```
 5. MERGE.
 Use git merge to bring in the changes from the newbranch into the main branch.

 ```
-git merge newbranch # this is the merge! it will bring in the new commit git log #use this to look at the log and see that your new commit is now here
+git merge YOURNAME-newbranch # this is the merge! it will bring in the new commit git log #use this to look at the log and see that your new commit is now here
 ```
 6. Delete your newbranch since all of its new code has now been merged into main.
 ```
-git branch -d newbranch
+git branch -d YOURNAME-newbranch
 ```
 7. You should see that the main branch is updated with the changes merged in from newbranch!